awojnowski/libPhoneNumber-iOS/README.md

 # libPhoneNumber for iOS
-* NBPhoneMetaDataGenerator (Metadata parser from JSON via metadata.js)
+* NBPhoneMetaDataGenerator (NSDictionaey from JSON from metadata.js)
 * NBPhoneNumber, NBNumberFormat, NBPhoneNumberDesc, NBPhoneMetaData (Metadata classes)

 * NBPhoneNumberUtil (from phonenumberutil.js)